-Minnesota's first commercial sawmill operated from 1839 to 1895, during a time when populations were booming and the state’s logging industry was in its heyday.
+Minnesota's first commercial sawmill operated from 1839 to 1895, when populations were booming and the state’s logging industry was in its heyday.

 The Walker, Judd & Veazie Mill

-During its first winter, the mill produced only about 5,000 board feet of lumber a day.
-By 1877, after being rebuilt and enlarged over time, the mill turned out two million board feet of lumber, 500,000 shingles, and 200,000 laths a year with an average daily work crew of fourteen men.
+During its first winter, the mill only produced about 5,000 board feet of lumber a day.
+By 1877, having been rebuilt and enlarged over time, the mill was turning out two million board feet of lumber, 500,000 shingles, and 200,000 laths a year with an average daily work crew of fourteen men.

-In the mill’s heyday, the property included the sawmill, a planing mill, storage sheds, and areas for stockpiling lumber, shingles, laths, and other products.
-The property also had a steamboat levee, one of only three good landings north of Stillwater and a major route for travelers and Swedish immigrants who began settling in the valley in the 1850s.
+In the mill’s heyday, its property included the sawmill, a planing mill, storage sheds, and areas for stockpiling lumber, shingles, laths, and other products.
+The property also had a steamboat levee.
+It was one of only three good landings north of Stillwater and a major route for travelers and the Swedish immigrants who began settling in the valley in the 1850s.

 In 1852, two decades after the mill opened, the Marine Lumber Company tore down the first Marine sawmill and built a new mill at the site with a 40-foot overshot wheel.